Alejandro-Adrian/HireRankerAI/README.md

 ## Database Scripts

 ### Setup Database
-Run `scripts/setup_database.sql` to create all necessary tables, indexes, and functions.
+Run the SQL scripts in the `scripts` folder to create all necessary tables, indexes, and functions.

-### Reset Database
-Run `scripts/reset_database.sql` to clear all data while preserving table structure (useful for fresh deployments).

 ## Deployment

-### Railway Deployment
+### General Deployment Steps
-1. Connect your GitHub repository to Railway
+1. Connect your GitHub repository to your hosting platform
-2. Set environment variables in Railway dashboard using the values from your `.env` file
+2. Set all environment variables from your `.env` file
-3. Railway will automatically detect and deploy your Next.js application
+3. The platform will automatically detect and deploy your Next.js application
-4. Make sure to set `NODE_ENV=production` in Railway environment variables
+4. Make sure to set `NODE_ENV=production` in environment variables

-### Render Deployment
-1. Connect your GitHub repository to Render
-2. Create a new Web Service
-3. Set environment variables in Render dashboard using the values from your `.env` file
-4. Use the following build and start commands:
-   - Build Command: `npm run build`
-   - Start Command: `npm start`
-5. Make sure to set `NODE_ENV=production` in Render environment variables

 ### Environment Variables for Production
-For Railway and Render, make sure to set these environment variables in your deployment platform:
+Make sure to set these environment variables in your deployment platform:
 - All variables from your `.env` file
 - `NODE_ENV=production`
-- `PORT=3000` (or let the platform set it automatically)

-See `DEPLOYMENT.md` for comprehensive deployment instructions for various hosting platforms.
+- `NEXT_PHASE=phase-production-build` (for build-time optimization)

 ## Troubleshooting